Skip to content

 Modifying Global Variables

-To modify a global variable inside a function, use the global keyword:
+To modify a global variable inside a function, explicitly declare it with global:

 The global Keyword